daniel-dsouza/psychic-octo-giggle/Quick-Start-Guide.md

 ## Important Information

-> The Lutris install script currently tries to download a version of the GE wine runner that does not exist.
-You may receive an error that it failed to retrieve wine.
-We have submitted a request to the Lutris team to fix their install script.
-Until then, work around this issue by installing the runner using the Helper before installing Star Citizen.
+> During installation of Star Citizen, you may receive an error that Lutris failed to retrieve wine.
+We have submitted a request to the Lutris team to fix their install script, which is trying to download an invalid version of the GE runner.
+Until then, work around this issue by first installing the runner using the Helper, then installing the game.

 > If you encounter a white launcher, add the `--use-gl=osmesa` argument in Lutris: `Right click the game->Configure->Game options->Arguments`